 Sections of the Larson Text to be discussed in the Presentation

-Since there is a cultural difference at play here, I will be utilizing Chapter 8 in particular to examine the cultural premises at play.
+Since there is a cultural difference at play here, I will be utilizing Chapter 8 to examine the cultural premises at play.

 I will also utilize chapter 7 and 10 to examine how changes in culture may affect the content and how there may be differences in non-verbal indicators as a result of the premises in these two chapters.

+Additionally, I would like to make use of excerpts from the Devito, Wilmot, and Trenholm and Jensen supplemental readings.
+I feel that those papers provide interesting information regarding the social acuities of both women and men that may serve to highlight some of the reasoning behind gender portrayals.

 Academic Source